10 Guides

 gg_army_1 + labs(title = "Default Legend Order")

 To change the order of the legends, we can use the order argument available for all guide_*() functions.
 The argument value can be either 0, which is the default, or a positive integer less than 99.
 If the value equals 0, then ggplot2 chooses the position of the legend on behalf of the user.
 Otherwise, the larger the value of order, the more likely the legend is moved to the bottom.
-The following plot demonstrate this effect:
+The following plot demonstrates this effect:

 gg_army_1 +